ForgeEssentials/ForgeEssentials/README.md

 *Note: ForgeGradle versions for Minecraft 1.7 recommends Java 7.*

 1. Clone this repo.
-2. Download the respective MinecraftForge ForgeGradle version into the repo.
-3. Open a terminal, and navigate to the cloned repo.
+2. Open a terminal, and navigate to the cloned repo.
+3. Prepare your environment by running the command for your system.
+To prepare IntelliJ, replace 'eclipse' with 'idea'.
-4. Depending on your system, run either 'gradlew.bat setupDecompWorkspace eclipse' (Windows Command Prompt), './gradlew.bat setupDecompWorkspace eclipse' (Windows PowerShell), or './gradlew setupDecompWorkspace eclipse' (Unix)
+ * 'gradlew.bat setupDecompWorkspace eclipse' (Windows Command Prompt)
+ * './gradlew.bat setupDecompWorkspace eclipse' (Windows PowerShell)
+ * './gradlew setupDecompWorkspace eclipse' (Unix)
-5. Open the newly created workspace in Eclipse, and you will be good to go!
+4. Open the newly created workspace, and you will be good to go!

 *Notes:*
 1. Please consider squashing all commits before initially submitting pull requests.